Skip to main content

 The Brunel Legal Advice Centre provides a pro bono service to the community helping you improve your access to justice relating mainly to employment law.

-The Brunel Legal Advice Centre (the Centre) has been established to enable students studying at Brunel University Law School (the University) to obtain practical, legal experience whilst providing a service to the community.
+The Brunel Legal Advice Centre (the Centre) has been established to enable students studying at Brunel University London Law School (the University) to obtain practical, legal experience whilst providing a service to the community.

 A general step by step guide on the service we offer our clients: